Getaneh Kebede

-Getaneh Kebede Gebeto (ጌታነህ ከበደ ገበቶ; born 2 April 1992) is an Ethiopian professional footballer who plays as a striker for and captains Fasil Kenema.
+Getaneh Kebede Gebeto (ጌታነህ ከበደ ገበቶ; born 2 April 1992) is an Ethiopian professional footballer who plays as a striker for and captains Hawassa City.

 He is the nation's all-time top goalscorer, having scored 33 goals in 67 matches.

 Early life

 Getaneh was born in Dilla, Ethiopia.

 Club career

 Dedebit

 He began his club career with Debub Police, before which he moved to Dedebit.
 He was the 2013 top scorer of the Ethiopian Premier League.

 Bidvest Wits

 On 19 July 2013, it was announced that Getaneh succeeded in a trial with Bidvest Wits and signed a three-year contract with the team.

 2015–16: Loan to University of Pretoria

 On 1 August 2015, Getaneh officially joined University of Pretoria on a season-long loan deal.

 Return to Dedebit

 In September 2016 he joined his old club Dedebit.

 Saint George

 On 14 August 2018, the 29-time league champions Saint George announced they had signed Getaneh to a two-year contract.